vasudev89/Term2-SM/Canon Case.md

 ## Jam board
+	- Value Chain Dimensions
 		- Tech
 			- 500 patents
 			- PPC tech
 			- R & D 10 times the rev of most of market players
 			- Decentralized R&D
 		- Mkt
 			- 93% market share
 			- Brand synonymous with copying
 			- Sales & Service N/w
 			- Lease strategy - entry barrier
 			- JV to expand
 			- Local mkt customization
 			- Sepcific Segment
 		- Ops
 			- Large sized plants - Economies of Scale
 			- Product Commonality
 		- Infra
 			- International Presence
 		- HRM
 			- Work Cultre

+## VRIO
+- VRIO is an initialism for the four question framework asked about a resource or capability to determine its competitive potential: the question of Value, the question of Rarity, the question of Imitability (Ease/Difficulty to Imitate), and the question of Organization (ability to exploit the resource or capability).

+- The Question of Value: "Is the firm able to exploit an opportunity or neutralize an external threat with the resource/capability?"
+- The Question of Rarity: "Is control of the resource/capability in the hands of a relative few?"
+- The Question of Imitability: "Is it difficult to imitate, and will there be significant cost disadvantage to a firm trying to obtain, develop, or duplicate the resource/capability?"
+- The Question of Organization: "Is the firm organized, ready, and able to exploit the resource/capability?"
+"Is the firm organized to capture value?"

+## Is Market Share a resource?
+- if it's VRIO then it's a resource